Jyothikraj07/Noir.-Moviereccomendationsystem/README.md

-# 🎬 NOIR - Movie Recommendation System
+# 🎬 NOIR. - Movie Recommendation System

 NOIR is a full-stack movie recommendation web application built with Django and Django REST Framework.
 Users can register, browse movies, rate films, manage their watchlist, and receive personalized recommendations based on their preferences.